KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 02 : Filter Vehicles (2000–2020)

 This task retrieves all vehicles manufactured between 2000 and 2020 by filtering the data based on the Year column.

+## Problem 02 : Count Vehicles (2000–2020)

+This task count all vehicles manufactured between 2000 and 2020 by filtering the data based on the Year column.